Joti-Sukheja/Coffee-Shop-Analysis/README.md

 ### 3. Dashboard Creation
 - **Slicers Used:**
-    - Filters for Hour of the Day, Day of the Week, and Month.
+    - Filters for Day of the Week, and Month.
 - **Visualizations Created:**
     - **Bar charts:** Orders per weekday.
     - **Pie chart:** Size-wise distribution of items sold.